-- As an Energy Star Partner, WM Technologies has determined that boilers meet the Energy Star guidelines for energy efficiency.
-NOTE: Adjusting boiler firing rate will affect AFUE rating. - 2 Based on standard test procedures prescribed by the United States Department of Energy.

-NOTE that only Heating Capacity and AFUE are certified by AHRI.
-AFUE is also know as Annual Fuel Utilization Efficiency or Seasonal Efficiency.
+- 1 As an Energy Star Partner, Weil-McLain has determined that boilers meet the Energy Star guidelines for energy efficiency. - NOTE: Adjusting boiler firing rate will affect AFUE rating. - 2 Based on standard test procedures prescribed by the United States Department of Energy. - NOTE that only Heating Capacity and AFUE are certified by AHRI.
+AFUE is also know as Annual Fuel Utilization Efficiency or Seasonal Efficiency. - 3 Net ratings are based on net installed radiation of sufficient quantity for the

-3 Net ratings are based on net installed radiation of sufficient quantity for the requirements of the building and nothing need be added for normal piping and pickup.
+- requirements of the building and nothing need be added for normal piping and pickup.
 Ratings are based on a piping and pickup allowance of 1.15.
-An additional allowance should be made for unusual piping and pickup loads.

-4 Boilers designed to be direct-vented.
+An additional allowance should be made for unusual piping and pickup loads. - 4 Boilers must be direct-vented.
 Boilers require special venting.
-Use only the vent materials and methods specified in this manual.

-Boilers may be direct exhaust vented.

-Vent pipes can be either 2" or 3".

-All vent and air pipe elbows must be sweep elbows, NOT short-radius elbows.
+Use only the vent materials and methods specified in this manual. - WMB-80 or 120 vent/air pipes can be either 2" or 3".
+WMB-155 is 3" only. - All vent and air pipe elbows must be sweep elbows, NOT short-radius elbows.

-- Ratings shown are for sea level applications only.
-For altitudes from sea level to 4,500 feet above sea level, please refer to page 70. - 6 All of the boilers will automatically de-rate as vent/air pipe length increases, due to the pressure loss through the piping.
+- 5 Ratings shown are for sea level applications only.
+For altitudes from sea level to 4,500 feet above sea level, please refer to page 67. - de-rate as vent/air pipe length increases, due to the pressure loss through the piping.
 For vent/air pipe lengths less than the maximum, the derate equals the value above times vent length ÷ 100. - 7 CSA Low Lead Content only applies to the Combi boiler models.